wspace/corpus/README.md

 # The Whitespace Corpus

-The definitive collection of interpreters, compilers, and programs for the Whitespace programming language.
+The definitive collection of 199 projects for the Whitespace programming language, including interpreters, compilers, and programs.

 ## Projects